tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 ### Responses

-After sending a PEX request is sent to a peer, the node expect to receive, as a response, a `PexAddrs` message from the peer.
+After a PEX request is sent to a peer, the node expects to receive, as a response, a `PexAddrs` message from the peer.
 This message encodes a list of peer addresses that are [added to address book](./addressbook.md#new-addresses), having the peer from which the PEX response was received as their source.

 Received PEX responses are handled by the `ReceiveAddrs` method of the PEX reactor.
-In the case that of a PEX response received from a peer which is configured as a seed node, the PEX reactor attempts immediately to dial the provided peer addresses, as detailed [here](TODO).
+In the case of a PEX response received from a peer which is configured as a seed node, the PEX reactor attempts immediately to dial the provided peer addresses, as detailed [here](TODO).